anmoldhingra1/djangobooster/README.md

 This repo contains a website for demonstration purposes.

 # Training
-- Training can be envoked by putting a get request on /booster/train
+- Training can be envoked by with a get request on /booster/train